 You can, of course, make this assignment as simple (e.g., ask for only one independent and one dependent variable) or as complex (e.g., ask for a research proposal with a relevant literature review) as you wish.

-CBS’ 60 Minutes can also be a good source of media content.
+- CBS’ 60 Minutes can also be a good source of media content.
 In the following example, Scott Pelley of 60 Minutes investigates the death of a mentally ill inmate (Timothy Souders) in a report that considers the plight of the mentally ill in U.S. jails.
-View the video online.

-The National Institute of Justice held a Postconviction DNA Case Management Symposium in 2009.
+- The National Institute of Justice held a Postconviction DNA Case Management Symposium in 2009.
 Presenters included Barry Scheck of The Innocence Project, Ronald Cotton (falsely accused of rape) and Jennifer Thompson-Cannino (the victim who wrongly pointed a finger at Ronald Cotton as her rapist).
-Students can see the entire 2 day symposium (video and Page 33 Fall, 2012 accompanying Powerpoint presentations)
+Students can see the entire two-day symposium (video and Page 33 Fall, 2012 accompanying Powerpoint presentations).

 Twenty-nine percent of the reviewed syllabi also listed recommended websites to visit.
 A list of my favorites is presented below.